 What to expect from your doctor

-A doctor who sees you for symptoms common to pseudogout may ask a number of questions, such as:
+A health care provider who sees you for symptoms common to pseudogout may ask a number of questions.
+You might be asked:

 - What are your symptoms?

 - What part or parts of your body are affected?

 - Have your symptoms worsened over time?